neuralmagic/docs/docs/source/faqs.md

 **Do you run on ARM architecture?**

-We currently do not support ARM and it’s on the Neural Magic roadmap; however, we’d still like to hear your use cases[Contact us to continue the conversation](https://neuralmagic.com/contact/).
+We currently do not support ARM and it’s on the Neural Magic roadmap; however, we’d still like to hear your use cases.
+[Contact us to continue the conversation](https://neuralmagic.com/contact/).

 **To what use cases is the Deep Sparse Platform best suited?**